welwood08/merlin/config-desc.md

 *1: Allow the request, but make the user repeat it first.*
 *2: Just request it, even if one exists.*
 This enables "clever" behaviour where the bot will ignore, ask for confirmation or allow multiple requests of the same type on the same planet in the same tick.
 The behaviour for JGP requests is handled separately because these are more likely to change during a tick.
+### shareto   :
+The bot will send the URL of any scans it sees to this nick or channel, for sharing.
+This feature is primarily designed to allow scan pooling with the public #Scans bot.
+If you want to join the scan pool with the #Scans bot, speak to mPulse or Pit.
 ### tellmsg   : False
 *!tell uses NOTICE by default.
 Set to True to use PRIVMSG instead.*
 Specify how to pass `!tell` messages to users.